Aburraq/me-myRandomExercises/README.md

 ## Exercise 27
 I have not been coding really complex exercises as I am super busy.
 However, this sunday, I decided to sit on a coffeeshop and code something with API.
 While checking what kind of app I can code, I stumbled upon [joke api](https://sv443.net/jokeapi/v2/).
 Some jokes are quite offensive, so blacklist filter is adviced for sensitive people.
 Also, you can choose amount of joke which has a different mapping than normal one.

+## Exercise 28
+I coded light theme to dark theme switcher.
+Increasing screen time may harm your eyes, I experienced it first-hand.